Why Family Income Benefit?

 Speak to our expert advisers or get an instant quote online comparing the UK’s leading insurers.

-What does Family Income Benefit cover?
+What does it cover?

-How does a Family Protection policy work?
+How does Family Income Benefit work?

 You die during the term of your policy.